 What should I consider when buying a range hood?

-CFM, or cubic feet per minute, measures how much air your ventilation system can move in a minute.
-Gas ranges typically require a higher CFM rating than electric ranges.
+CFM, or cubic feet-per-minute, measures how much air your ventilation system can move in one minute.
+Gas stove venting requirements typically call for a higher CFM rating than venting requirements for electric ranges.

 If you’re used to older ventilation systems, you might associate them with a lot of noise.
-Newer range hoods can be quiet enough to have a normal conversation over.
-A lower dBA rating means a quieter hood.
+Newer range hoods can be quieter thanks to low sound level technology.

-Since part of a hood’s job is to light your cooktop, look for one with bright light that lets you see your entire work surface.
-Ventilation hoods with LED lighting are a popular choice.
+Since part of a hood’s job is to light up your cooktop, look for one with bright lights that let you see your entire work surface.
+Ventilation hoods with LED Task Lighting are a popular choice.

 Depending on your home’s construction, you might not be able to ventilate to the outside and may choose a recirculating hood instead.
 If so, check if your local and state governing codes permit recirculating hood use.
 Comply with recommended max vent length, which can impact performance.